HarrisonT1/Portfolio-Project-3/README.md

 For python the best method to plan a project is to use a flowchart, this breaks down each function and makes it very clear when you start creating your project

 ### Flowchart
-My flowchart was made using the VS Code extention called 'Draw.io', making a flowchart made it really easy to create the functions.
+My flowchart was made using the VS Code extension called 'Draw.io', making a flowchart made it really easy to create the functions.
 <details>
     <summary>Flowchart</summary>
     <img src="assets/readme-images/flow-chart.png">